catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 open BEDROCK, '>:encoding(UTF-8)', $file_name;
 open LOG, '>>:encoding(UTF-8)', &logfile_name();
  # :utf-8 can be used as a shortcut, but it is not exactly the same thing; it does not
-$ ensure that the data is in utf-8 encoding, it just treats it as such
+ # ensure that the data is in utf-8 encoding, it just treats it as such
 ```

 Get all the encodings with this oneliner: `perl -MEncode -le "print for Encode->encodings(':all')"`

-Other layer that handles transformation of input/output: ensure that at the end of each line there is a CR-LF - `:>crlf` - newlines (LF) will be transformed to CR-LF; or the other way around `:<crlf` to read a DOS line-endings file - CR-LF will be translated by Perl to LF when reading the file.
+Other layer that handles transformation of input/output: ensure that at the end of each line there is a CR-LF - `>:crlf` - newlines (LF) will be transformed to CR-LF; or the other way around `<:crlf` to read a DOS line-endings file - CR-LF will be translated by Perl to LF when reading the file.

 You can modify layers at anytime by **binmoding** a filehandle.